hpyproject/hpy/docs/api.rst

   the only way to find the corresponding ``Py_INCREF`` is to manually and carefully study the source code.
 On the other hand, if you forget to call ``HPy_Close()``, the HPy debug mode is able to tell the precise code location which created the unclosed handle.
+Similarly, if you try to operate on a closed handle, it will tell you the precise code locations which created and closed it.

 The other important difference is that Python/C guarantees that multiple